SciML/SciMLStyle/README.md

 ### Avoid bounds check removal, and if done, add appropriate manual checks

-While Julia checks the bounds of all array operations by default, it is possible to manually disable bounds checks in a program using @inbounds.
+While Julia checks the bounds of all array operations by default, it is possible to manually disable bounds checks in a program using `@inbounds`.
 Note that in early versions of Julia (pre v1.9) this could be used as a performance optimization, but in later versions it can demonstrably reduce performance and thus one should never immediately default to bounds check removal as a performance habit.

 Uses of this construct should be carefully audited during code review.
-For maximum safety, it should be avoided or programs should be run with the command line option --check-bounds=yes to enable all checks regardless of manual annotations.
+For maximum safety, it should be avoided or programs should be run with the command line option `--check-bounds=yes` to enable all checks regardless of manual annotations.

-To check a use of @inbounds for correctness, it suffices to examine all array indexing expressions (e.g. a[i]) within the expression it applies to, and ensure that each index will always be within the bounds of the indexed array.
+To check a use of @inbounds for correctness, it suffices to examine all array indexing expressions (e.g. `a[i]`) within the expression it applies to, and ensure that each index will always be within the bounds of the indexed array.
 For example the following common use pattern is valid:

 ```julia